Once the hash tags stop trending, once the civil unrest dies down and all of the elections are over what comes next?

 While many are calling for the defunding of our heavily militarized police forces, this is being misconstrued as meaning disbanding the police altogether.
 Many of us understand the need for police.
 What we don’t understand is how minor traffic stops, calls for help with a mentally disabled person, or nonviolent crimes such as selling loose cigarettes turn fatal for citizens.

 - Considering that there were 48 felonious deaths of US police officers in 2019 according to FBI statistics, only 6 of the 48 died during a routine traffic stop.
-If out of 20,000,000 traffic stops per year 6 times officers are fatally wounded, that means there are 14,000,000 when they are not.
+If out of 20,000,000 traffic stops per year 6 times officers are fatally wounded, that means there are 19,999,994 times when they’re not.
 Yet there still have been countless unarmed citizens murdered or jailed for routine traffic stops.

-We need guidelines that make it mandatory for every police officer in the US to have both body and dashcams.
+We need guidelines that make it mandatory for every police officer in the US to have both body and dash cams.
 It needs to be an immediately punishable offence for an officer to pull a gun during a routine traffic stop unless they are in visibly clear and present danger.
-Tasers and pepper spray should be a cops first weapons of choice for routine traffic stops considering that 14,000,000 times the driver doesn’t pose an immediate threat.
-Take some of the money used to fund the militarized police force and allocate it to civilian oversight committees that review the body and dash cams of police involved in routine traffic stops that escalate.
+Tasers and pepper spray should be a cops first weapons of choice for routine traffic stops considering that 19,999,994 times the driver doesn’t pose an immediate threat.
+Take some of the money used to fund the militarized police force and allocate it to civilian oversight committees that review the body and dash cams of police involved in routine traffic stops that escalate to murder or arrest.
 Give that committee the power to decide whether or not the policeman acted appropriately and if not, there needs to be immediate action taken.
 If this were already the case, Philando Castile would still be alive.

 Furthermore, police shouldn’t be allowed to force citizens from their car, jail citizens, or search their vehicles as a result of a routine traffic stop unless they clearly attempt to do the officer physical harm, have an active warrant for their arrest, or are proven to be under the influence.
 Not just because they are annoyed by the person’s attitude.
 Again, take some of the money used to fund the militarized police force in America and allocate it to funding a civilian oversight committee to review these cases.
 If this were already the case, Sandra Bland would still be alive.